 Perhaps, you will be no stranger to kimchi.
 In Korea, kimchi is everyone’s dish, and it is incorporated into many culinary recipes in Korea.
 Fermented cabbage for a long time with paprika and other ingredients will bring out the distinctive umami flavor.

-There are different types of kimchi created by Koreans to satisfy their dietary needs.
-The attractive and stimulating flavor of kimchi is used to accompany rice or combine in soups and hotpots to diversify the tastes of recipes.
+“Can vegans enjoy kimchi?” is a common question.
+The good news is that there are different types of kimchi created by Koreans to satisfy their dietary needs.
+The attractive and stimulating flavor of kimchi is used to accompany rice or combined in soups and hotpots to diversify the tastes of recipes.